 To make a successful personal injury claim if you’ve had an accident at work, you will need evidence that supports your case.
 The aim is to collect enough evidence to prove that your employer was liable for the accident and the severity of the injuries you suffered.

-Examples of evidence you may be able to gather for your claim includes:
+Examples of evidence you may be able to gather for your claim include:

-- Medical records confirming your injuries and the treatment you’ve received for them.
+- Medical records confirm your injuries and the medical treatment you’ve received for them.

 - Any video footage (like CCTV footage) that shows the work accident that caused your injuries.

 - Photographs of the accident scene and your injuries.

 - A copy of the accident report from your employer’s work accident book.